86challenge/rules/rules.typ

     )

   + *Registration*
-    + #highlight[Registration with 86 Challenge (separate from buying a ticket with the trackday organizer) must be submitted by the end of the day following a given event.
-Registering before the event begins is recommended.]
+    + #highlight[Registration with 86 Challenge (separate from buying a ticket with the trackday organizer) must be submitted prior to the start of each event.
+Late registrations are allowed only for a driver’s first 86 Challenge event.]
+    + Drivers must declare the class they are competing in for each event on the event registration form
+    + A car may be shared by different drivers.
+Please enter one event registration per driver and indicate the class _and_ run group each driver is participating in.

   + *Timing*
-    + The following timing methods are accepted.
+    + The following timing methods are accepted (see table below).
 Priority is given from top to bottom if more than one method is available for a given lap:
       #table(
         columns: 2,
         align: (left, center),